JCSDA/jedi-docs/docs/inside/jedi-components/ioda/file-formats.rst

 (Normally the :code:`obs space.obsdataout` section is optional.)
 The specified :code:`time window` will be applied to the data contained in the input file(s) given in the :code:`obs space.obsdatain` section and the results are written to the output file given in the :code:`obs space.obsdataout` section.

-Here is an example YAML configuration for reading a single input file.
+Here is an example YAML configuration for reading a single input file and applying only the time window filter.

 .. code-block:: yaml